ash-project/ash/documentation/how_to/upgrade.md

 `Ash.Changeset.manage_relationship/4` no longer uses `:all` to signal that all changes will be sent to the join relationship.
 Instead, use `:*`.

+`Ash.Changeset.filter` now accepts expressions.
+The value of the filter is no longer a simple equality map, but rather a regular Ash expression.
+We add to it on successive calls to `Ash.Changeset.filter`.
+Additionally, this value is stored in `changeset.filter` instead of `changeset.filters`.

 #### Builtin Changes

 The functions provided to `after_action/1`, `after_transaction/1`, `before_transaction/1` and `before_action/1` must all now take an additional argument, which is the change context.